Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 	- Right of the sternum below the clavicle and mid-axillary line at 5th or 6th intercostal space
 	- Do not defibrillate over ECG electrodes or leads, GTN patch, internal devices such as a pacemaker or jewellery
 	- Shave off excessive hair; however in very hairy patients, a bi-axillary electrode position enable more rapid defibrillation
+	- Although they are marked positive and negative, each can be placed in either position
+	- Other acceptable positions:
+		- One electrode anteriorly, over the left precordium, and the other electrode on the back behind the heart, just inferior to the left scapula (preferred position for transcutaneous pacing)
+		- Each electrode on the lateral chest walls, one on the right and the other on the left side (bi-axillary)
+		- One electrode placed in the mid-axillary line, approximately level with the V6 electrode and the other electrode on the back, just inferior to the right scapula (postero-lateral)
+	- In patients with an ICD, place the electrode at least 10cm (if possible 15cm) away or use an alternative electrode position

+^defibrillator-position

 > [!NOTE] Monitored and Witnessed Cardiac Arrest
 > If a patient has all of the following: